 Step 10: Choose your streaming service and connect your account.

 OBS supports Twitch, YouTube, Facebook, and just about every other streaming platform.
 You can connect your account by logging in through OBS, but you don’t need to.
 All OBS requires is a stream key, which you can find in your account on Twitch, and the like.

-Still in the settings, you’ll need to adjust some video controls.
-Under the Advanced tab, make sure you set your process priority to High or Above normal.
+Step 11: Still, in the settings, you’ll need to adjust some video controls.
+Under the Advanced tab, make sure you set your process priority to High or Above Normal.
 That way, OBS will take more resources to send your stream.
 If you’re having a choppy experience, closing some background apps can help, too.

-Finally, you can close the settings.
+Step 16: Finally, you can close the settings.
 Now, it’s time to set up your stream.
-You’ll need to add your capture card input as a source in OBS, which you can do by clicking the plus button under the Sources area.
-There are a handful of settings you can tinker with when it comes to new sources, but leaving everything as default should be fine.
+You’ll need to add your capture card input as a source in OBS, which you can do by clicking the Plus button under the Sources area.
+There are a handful of settings you can tinker with when it comes to new sources, but leaving everything on default should be fine.

 Step 17: There are a variety of ways you can improve your overall streaming experience if you find yourself wanting more.
 One thing you can do is try using different sources and scenes to enhance your enjoyment.
 OBS allows users to scale and move sources around the streaming window however they please.
 With this freedom, you can easily implement cool features such as overlays, webcams, and comment tickers in your stream.